albi3ro/M4/_posts/2015-01-01-Crystal-Shapes.markdown

 <b>Prerequisites:</b> none

-In condensed matter, we find ourselves in the interesting middle ground of dealing with large numbers (e.g. $$10^{23}$$) of extremely small particles such as atoms, or electrons.
+In condensed matter, we find ourselves in the interesting middle ground of dealing with large numbers, e.g. $$10^{23}$$, of extremely small particles such as atoms, or electrons.

 Luckily, the particles don't each do their own thing, but often come in nice, structured, repeated units.  <i>Lattices</i>.
 As our first step into the field, we will look at the most basic type, a <i>Bravais lattice</i>.